Adding Continuous Security Intelligence to your DevOps Pipeline

 Ortelius CLI Data Gathering using .toml

 The Ortelius CLI reads from a .toml file.
 The .toml file contains non-derived information for each artifact that you create at your build step.
-In DeployHub, an artifact is referred to as a Component.
+In DeployHub Pro, an artifact is referred to as a Component.
 A Component is a Container, DB Object, or file object (.jar, Lamda Function, Apex file, etc.).
-The .toml file will provide the ’non-derived’ data for the Component you are tracking in DeployHub, which includes the Component name, owner, Component type, and owner contact details.
+The .toml file will provide the ’non-derived’ data for the Component you are tracking in DeployHub Pro, which includes the Component name, owner, Component type, and owner contact details.
 The Ortelius CLI will read the .toml file from the Git Repository associated to your pipeline.
 If you are using a Mono Repository for your entire codebase, you will need a separate Component.toml file for each Component managed in sub-directories.

 Once created, your .toml file does not need to be updated unless the non-derived information changes or you want to reorganize to which Applications or Domains the Component has been assigned.
 For example, a Component has been reassigned to a new owner and new team represented by a Domain or Application.